top of page

 Most of my snare drums use Creative Percussion's Drum Taco for tone control when it's called for.
 Kevin Feeney is a really talented designer and drummer who has created a whole slew of fascinating percussion instruments - you should really check out his designs.
 Aside from the Drum Tacos, I also have a 34" Hexagong, some Baseball Shakers and a Crescent Jingle, but that doesn't even scratch the surface of what Kevin and Creative Percussion offer.

 My cymbal collection is made up of a few brands, and covers a lot of ground.
 For the past few years I've "returned home" and have been grooving on Paiste.
-The collection includes 14" Traditionals Medium-Light Hats, 18" and 19" 602 Modern Essentials Crashes, a 22" 602 M.E.
-Ride, a 22" Signature Mellow Ride, a 22" Dark Energy Ride Mark 1, and a Traditionals 20" Medium-Light Ride.
-There are some Signature Dark Energy crashes in 16, 17, and 19".
-Then there are the 2002 cymbals ... a great vintage pair of 15" Heavy Hi-hats from 1978, 15" Sound Edge Hats, 10" Splash, 18", 19", and 20" Big Beat (black label), 14, 18, 19, and 20" Crashes, an 18" Medium, 18" and 20" Chinas, a 22" Heavy Ride, and 24" Ride.
+The collection includes 14" Traditionals Medium-Light Hats, 15" Dark Energy Hi-Hats, 16" and 18" 602 Modern Essentials Crashes, an 18" Masters Dark Crash, 18" and 20" 602 Classic Thin Crashes, a 20" Traditionals Medium-Light Ride, a 22" 602 M.E.
+Ride, and a 22" 602 Classic Medium Ride, .
+Then there are the 2002 cymbals ... a great vintage pair of 15" Heavy Hi-hats from 1978, 15" Sound Edge Hats, 10" Splash, 18", 19", and 20" Big Beat (black label), 14, 18, 19, and 20" Crashes, a 16": Thin Crash, an 18" Medium, 18" and 20" Chinas, a 22" Heavy Ride, and 24" Ride.
 (Bonham!)
-Lastly, there's a 20" Big Beat multi-use cymbal.
+Lastly, there are two Giant Beat multi-use cymbal, in 20" and 24", and an Alpha 16" Reflector China.
+Finally, I've realized a dream since boyhood, and gotten a 38" Symphonic Gong.

 For electronics, I have Roland products: SPD-S and SPD-SX sampling pads, a couple of additional PD8 trigger pads, and a TD-11K kit.

 Hand percussion: There's a couple of Toca products - a 14" djembe and an 11" doumbek.
+From Sakae: a cajon.
 From LP: Mambo, Black Beauty, and Rock Ridge Rider cowbells, a Jam Block (high) and a Gajate bracket.
 Meinl: a Percussion Block (low), a Large Studio Shaker, and a Luis Conte Live Signature shaker.
 There are also some tambourines; a classic Rhythm Tech, a Meinl, and a Pearl mounted.

 I've been a big fan of Evans heads since 1999; I found my sound through them.
 I was lucky enough to be invited to tour the factory and be part of a focus group in 2004, and it was absolutely fascinating.
 I'll never forget it.
 I typically favor Power Center Reverse Dot heads on my snares, although the DW Collectors brass snare sounds really great with the UV2 (2-ply) head as well; I'll have either UV2 or clear G2's or EC2's on the tom batters.
 (For Jazz gigs I like the Evans Calftone heads.)
 For the toms' resonant heads: depending on how bright or how full I want to color the tone, I'll use Genera Resonant (10mil) for a full, powerful sound, Resonant Glass (7 mil) for a sharp, bright attack, or clear G1 (10mil) for a warmer, darker sound.
 The bass drums have either EQ3 or EQ4 clear batters and EQ3 black resonant heads most of the time, but EQ4 Resonant when I need a rounder, fuller, livelier sound.